judsonlmoore/judsonlmoore.com/_posts/travel/destinations/colombia/2014-11-10-andres-carne-de-res.markdown

 ---
 title:			'Andrés Carne de Res: The Tackiest Steakhouse In The World'
 date:			2014-11-10 08:45:23 Z
 categories:		Colombia
 tags:			Colombia
   - reunion
   - Rotary
   - RYE
   - South America
   - Travel
 author:			judsonlmoore
 excerpt:		If you find yourself hungry in Colombia, you better find your way to Andrés Carne de Res.
 This is the tackiest, tastiest and biggest steakhouse ever!
 layout:			post
+image:			../assets/images/

 ---